GENERAL TERMS AND CONDITIONS of Bitgild

 deliveries to the consumer until the full outstanding amount under all contracts entered into with the user has been paid.
 The user is in that case further entitled to send subsequent deliveries exclusively on a cash on delivery basis.

 7.6.
-By paying with cryptocurrencies consumers are aware that refunds can never be given in cryptocurrencies.
-This is due to fluctuation in cryptocurrency en precious metal prices.
+By paying with cryptocurrencies consumers accept that refunds and partial refunds in cryptocurrencies will be calculated based on the actual exchange rate and the invoice amount in EUR.
 In the case of reimbursement, only the value of the transaction in Euros at the time at which the transaction has taken place (value on the invoice) can be refunded.

 Article 8: Retention of title